asyzhou/Positive_Reframs_Frontend/README.md

-# Positive Reframing Model Front End
+# Positive Reframing Model Front/Back End

 This repository serves as the frontend codebase for the Positive-Reframing Project and constructed by React.